pmarches/monitorPowerToMQTT/README.md

         edbc  MPPT output (CentiWatt)
         edef  Always seen 12.
 Maybe the 12v settings? ec3e  probably true/false.
 Seen 1.
 (Not charger enabled flag, not load output)

+Issue
+---
+When Wifi connection is lost, it somehow affects the BLE scanning.
+If we try to re-start the scanning before the Wifi is connected, the wifi is unable to connect.
+Maybe send all events back to the main app for handling?
+Implement a FMS?
+Turns, out Wifi and BLE timeshare the same RF system.
+So either BLE is receiving, or Wifi is TXing.
+Possible solutions:
+1- Tune the co-existance parameters.
+2- Disable Software Wifi/BLE coexistance and implement hardware control.
+We would listen on BLE for a while, accumulate results, switch to Wifi (using GPIO pins?) send results.
+3- Use the veDirect HEX protocol with the serial multiplexer.